Evaluating General-Purpose AI with Psychometrics: Leveraging Psychometrics for AI Evaluation

-Some IRT models are starting to be used in AI evaluation~\cite{martinez2019item}.
-We expect more insights to be gained from recent IRT advancements, for example, IRT-based cognitive diagnostic models that aim at pinpointing specific facets of strengths or weaknesses in the construct~\cite{dibello2007guest} and IRT-based latent class models that combine the strengths of IRT with the idea of identifying the hidden groups that test takers belong to~\cite{roussos2007skills}.
+IRT models and CAT are receiving attention in AI evaluation~\cite{zhuang2023efficiently,martinez2019item}.
+We expect more insights to be gained from state-of-art IRT models, for example, IRT-based cognitive diagnostic models that aim at pinpointing specific facets of strengths or weaknesses in the construct~\cite{dibello2007guest} and IRT-based latent class models that combine the strengths of IRT with the idea of identifying the hidden groups that test takers belong to~\cite{roussos2007skills}.
 These techniques may result in a more fine-grained measurement of the targeted construct, allowing a more accurate and comprehensive evaluation of AI systems.